Baptist House of Studies

 Certificate in Baptist Studies

-The Certificate in Baptist Studies is designed to serve the academic and formational requirements of M.Div. students preparing for ministry—ordained and lay—in the Baptist tradition.
+The Certificate in Baptist Studies is designed to serve the academic and formational requirements of residential M.Div. students preparing for ministry—ordained and lay—in the Baptist tradition.
 Interested students declare their interest to the Baptist House director and the Office of Academic Formation and are assigned a Baptist faculty advisor.

 Maintaining a vital connection with the church enables the Baptist House to flourish and grow.
 The primary relationships of the Baptist House are with the Cooperative Baptist Fellowship (North Carolina and national) and the Baptist World Alliance.
 The Baptist House also relates to and partners with other Baptist groups in the United States and throughout the world.
 Its board of directors, faculty, and students represent memberships in a range of organizations including: